The Most Helpful Postpartum Tips For Dads

 If mom normally does all the laundry, don’t come down on her if it hasn’t been done.

-If you enjoy having sex multiple times a week, definitely do NOT expect her to be in the mood at all (especially right after birth — she needs time to physically heal anyways).
+If you enjoy having sex multiple times a week, definitely do NOT expect her to be in the mood at all (especially right after birth — she needs time to physically heal anyway).

 Taking the back seat is a major life adjustment.
 It’s a lot to ask of anyone, but in the early days of postpartum, they’re crucial acts.